pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 # OpenPGP Signature Semantics

-OpenPGP signatures have a rich vocabulary, however this is often ambiguous or ill-defined.
+OpenPGP signatures have a rich vocabulary, however this is often under-specified.
-This document attempts to fix several of the most notable omissions from earlier specifications.
+This document attempts to fix several of the most notable ambiguities.

 The following topics are addressed:

-* Proper specification of Timestamp and Third Party Confirmation signatures.
+* Specification of Timestamp and Third Party Confirmation signatures.
     * Use of countersignatures to validate keys.
 * Signed message grammar.
     * Encrypted message grammar.